caioocesar/smart-book-translator/README.md

 ### Quick Start

 1. **Launch the Application**
-   - Ubuntu: Run `./run.sh` or find "Smart Book Translator" in your applications
+   - Ubuntu: Run `./launch.sh` or click "Smart Book Translator" in your applications menu
    - Windows: Double-click the desktop shortcut or run `run.bat`
+   - The application will open in your browser automatically

+> **💡 Tip**: If you see "Backend Offline", make sure you're accessing the correct URL.
+After starting, the terminal will show the correct URLs (usually `http://localhost:3002` for the frontend and `http://localhost:5000` for the backend).
+Always refresh your browser after restarting the application!

 2. **Configure API Settings** (First Time)
    - Go to the **Settings** tab